Video games in Kenya: Current situation

 The Kenyan government plans to harness the technological progress of the country as part of its Vision 2030 plan, transforming the country into a "globally competitive and prosperous nation."
 This plan also involves the construction of a "Silicon Savannah," which is described as "Africa's answer to Silicon Valley."
 Despite these plans, unemployment is common in Kenya, and a failed ICT project could leave a young person without a job to fall back on.
 The rise of game development is creating jobs in the region.

 In 2017 an Indie game studio (VEGA GAMING INC by developer M.E.
 Marvega)was set up in the nation's capital, and went on to release 3 games by the end of 2020.
 One of which was exclusive for Android users.

-Their main focus now lies in creating AAA games for the larger African market with open world games like GUERILLA_MAFIA and YASHI CULT (an intense horror game).
-Such developers are keen on pushing the limits of Kenyan game development and in essence the scope of African games.
+Their main focus now lies in creating AAA games for the larger African market with open world games like GUERILLA_MAFIA and YASHI CULT (a horror game).
+Such developers plan on pushing the limits of Kenyan game development and possibly the scope of African games.

 Foreign AAA video games sell for around US$100 in Kenya, making it impossible for the general public to purchase more than a handful of video games, though a rise in spending power has been noticed, with some young people buying high-end PCs valued US$17,000 and upward.
 An issue faced by ICT entrepreneurs is that gaming is not taken seriously by the general public, making it difficult to find financial support.